sjjrun/swarm_control_rfs/README.md

 > In the RFS-based control, the swarms modeled by GM are shown in [figure](#gm), which is a visualization of GM model distribution.
 The swarms are composed of 4 sub-swarms, which including 100 agents showed by red points.
 When multiple sub-swarms have similar distribution, they will be merged into a sub-swarm to reduce computation.

 ### ![GM](picture/pic_gm.png)
-> Each sub-swarm can choose a main node to calculate the control law of this sub-swarm, avoiding redundant resource consump-tion.
+> Each sub-swarm can choose a main node to calculate the control law of this sub-swarm, avoiding redundant resource consumption.
 The network structure of swarms is demonstrated in [figure](#topology).

 ### ![Topology](picture/pic_net.png)
 > The main node conducts distributed MPC to find the feasible